HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

 - **Position Y** - Moves the entire screen and frame up and down

 **[CROPPING]____________________________________________________________________________________**
-    Cropping allows you to hide edges of the game image which were never meant to be seen Negative values add empty space at the edges of the tube
+    Cropping allows you to hide edges of the game image which were never meant to be seen

 - **Crop Overscan Top**
 - **Crop Overscan Bottom**